turketwh/csc231core/preparation/module1.md

 * Chapter 1: Syntactic Structures
 * Chapter 2: Finite State Machines
-* Chapter 3: Finite State Machines: Actvities Introduction
+* Chapter 3: Finite State Machines: Activities Introduction

 The major points to focus on in this part of the reading are: